-Planning a self-drive adventure, a guided private trip, or a multi-day tour from Reykjavík?
-Whatever your travel style, there are several ways to curate an Iceland itinerary for 5 days that’ll suit your interests.
-Read on for the best Iceland itinerary ideas to consider for your getaway.
+Planning a self-drive adventure, a privately guided trip, or a multi-day tour from Reykjavík?
+Whatever your travel style, five days gives you enough time to cover Iceland's most visited highlights.
+Read on for three itinerary options to consider.

 Is 5 days in Iceland enough?